- Looking to start trading Boeing shares?

 Founded in July 1916 by William E. Boeing, BA has headquarters in Chicago, IL.
 The company has several contracts with the federal government and the private sector, making it a solid blue-chip investment with exposure across civilian and military aviation, space, and services.

 Boeing also provides day trading opportunities in volatile markets trading around movements in the travel and weapons industry.

 Compare online brokers on Finty.
 Research broker fees, commissions, tradable assets, markets, and commodities, etc.

 Step 1.
 Open a trading account

-If you want to trade Boeing stock, you'll need to sign up with a discount broker.
+If you want to trade Boeing shares, you'll need to sign up with a broker.
 Here are the critical features to look for in a prospective broker.

 Fractional share trading

 Fractional shares allow you to invest in as little as a tenth of a share of BA.
 As a result, you can have much less of your account value invested in one trade and diversify your investments.

 When you sign up with your broker, they will provide a proprietary trading platform.
 However, many brokers lack the functionality necessary for trading and analysis in fast-moving markets, especially for day traders.
 However, as is the case with TD Ameritrade, many brokers allow you to plug in an aftermarket trading platform and a charting package, like Sterling Pro and Trading View.